 The move to using authentic texts allows for the inclusion of works of literature that are worthy of reading outside of an assessment context.
 The use of authentic, meaningful texts may mean that some texts are more emotionally charged or may use language outside of a student's particular cultural experience.
+While all assessments will include appropriate texts, please be aware that authentic texts will likely prompt real responses-perhaps even strong disagreement-among our students.
+Students need to be prepared to respond accordingly while engaging with the test.
+The alternative would be to exclude many authors and texts that are capable of supporting the rigorous analysis called for by the Common Core.

-The use of authentic, meaningful texts may also mean that some students have read texts included on the 2013 Grade 3 Common Core English Language Arts Test prior to administration.
+The use of authentic, meaningful texts may also mean that some students have read texts included on the 2013 Grade 6 Common Core English Language Arts Test prior to administration.
 For the very reasons that texts were selected for use on the assessment, it is possible that teachers have selected the same texts for use in their classrooms and students may have read the books that passages were drawn from for their personal reading.

-For example, a selection from Roald Dahl's James and The Giant Peach may appear on Common Core tests, although the complete work from which it was drawn may include complex ideas and language.
-Likewise, a passage from Robert Coles' The Story of Ruby Bridges may appear on Common Core tests, even though some may find the ideas and incidents present in the rest of the text (that does not appear on the test) to be provocative.
+For example, a selection from Mark Twain's The Adventures of Tom Sawyer may appear on Common Core tests, although the complete work from which it was drawn may include controversial ideas and language.
+Likewise, a passage from Richard Wright's Native Son may appear on a Common Core test, even though some may find the ideas and incidents present in the rest of the text (that does not appear on the test) to be provocative.
 Both of these texts are foundational texts for the grade-band.
 While passages from these examples do not appear on this year's test, passages drawn from similarly great works will be taught across the state, and some of them may end up on the test.